Global Innovation Immersion (GII) - Thailand

 Gladys: To any future readers and anyone who is hesitating to join GII, I will strongly recommend it!
 GII will encourage people to not be afraid, be bold and step out of your comfort zone, live and talk to people.
 You will change your life, you will see things differently and this experience will also make you appreciate what you have at home.

-Razzaq: Always ask your employers more if you don’t know what you're doing.
-If you're given a role, don’t just do the job and go off, it’s better for you to ask more.
+Razzaq: Always ask your employers for clarification if you don’t know what you're doing.
+If you're given a role, don’t just do the job and go off, it’s better for you to ask more so that you gain a deeper understanding of what you're doing.
 If you have free time, don’t just leave, hang around and talk to other start-ups, make friends and learn!

 Razzaq’s experience at HealthatHome particularly strikes hard at the difference in internship experiences between Singapore and Thailand.
 The ability to witness firsthand the pains and processes a start-up faces will now allow him to develop a stronger idea of what he will face when he eventually starts his own business.
 The fact HealthatHome is now asking him to extend his internship period with them is just the cherry on top.